 I would guess more than 50% of the dishes I cook call for onions, and many of those for diced onions.
 Getting proficient at cutting an onion (along with other knife skills) is absolutely essentially, if you want to cut down (pun intended) on your prep work, and spend more time eating.
 In this cooking video I show you a technique for dicing an onion that is far quicker than what yo

 In this cooking video, I show you how to chop a jalapeño pepper.
-As I’ve said before, knife skills are a very important part of cooking.
+As I’ve said before, knife skills are a very important part of cooking, and working on those, will make you a better faster and safer cook.
 As a cook, you can easily spend half (or more) of your time on prep work, so getting fast is important.
 Wouldn’t we all rather be eating than chopping?

 As I've mentioned several times, developing great knife skills saves you a ton of time and effort in the kitchen.
 Here’s a quick cooking video showing you how to chop lemongrass.
 Lemongrass, as its name would suggest has a fragrant lemony sent to it, and can be a great addition to a lot of dishes.
 I use it in a lot of my Asian cooking, as well as lot of soups.